England World Cup winner Jack Charlton dies at 85 - WHIZ News

 Charlton said his best memory as Ireland coach was beating Brazil 1-0 in a friendly at Lansdowne Road in 1987.
 He resigned in 1995 after losing in a Euro 1996 playoff to the Netherlands.

-“He changed everything about Irish football because there was a stage where we hadn’t qualified for tournaments,” former Ireland and Liverpool midfielder midfielder Ray Houghton told talkSport radio on Saturday.
-“Jack came in and changed that mentality, got us through two World Cups and one European Championships.
-His legacy within Ireland is absolutely huge.”

-The Football Association of Ireland tweeted: “The FAI is deeply saddened to learn of the death of Jack Charlton, the manager who changed Irish football forever.”
+“He leaves a legacy of outstanding leadership of a group of players of many diverse talents, which he molded into the successful team that captured the imagination of the nation,” Ireland president Michael D. Higgins said.
+“It was not just the success on the field of play, Jack’s endearing popularity also had much to do with the warmth and personality of the person who quickly became such a legendary sporting icon.”

-Charlton was awarded honorary Irish citizenship a year later.
+He was awarded honorary Irish citizenship in 1996.
 A life-size statue of him was erected at Cork Airport, depicting him wearing fishing gear and holding a salmon — recalling Charlton’s favorite pastime of fishing.

 “I am as much Irish as I am English,” said Charlton, who was given the freedom of Dublin.